-The park was initially established to conserve the unique Komodo Dragon, but along the way the conservation goals have expanded to protecting the entire biodiversity of the region both on land and below.
+The park was initially established to conserve the unique Komodo Dragon, but along the way, the conservation goals have expanded to protect the entire biodiversity of the region, both on land and below.

-While it is possible to visit some dive sites in Komodo on a day trip, exploring Komodo National Park on a liveaboard is probably the most popular option with travelers.
+While it is possible to visit some dive sites in Komodo National Park on a day trip, exploring it on a Komodo liveaboard is probably the most popular option with travellers.

-There are about 6-8 large established dive operators in the area, all offering similar liveaboard experiences ranging from $150-$250/pp/night.
-On the lower end, you have your somewhat dirty and packed (from what we heard) “floating hostel” experience with Wicked Divers, an operator that caters to backpackers on the absolute lowest budget.
+On the lower end, you have your backpacker “floating hostel” experience with Wicked Divers, an operator that caters to backpackers on the absolute lowest budget.
 On the other end of the scale, there is Blue Marlin Dive, offering a slightly more luxurious experience for $250/pp/night.
 The rest sit in the middle.